 In fact, having an awesome down jacket is crucial for every type of backpacker.

 But not all down jackets are created equal.
-In fact, some of them can be complete rip offs….Which is exactly why I have assembled this ultimate guide to the best down jackets of 2018.
+In fact, some of them can be complete rip offs….Which is exactly why I have assembled this ultimate guide to the top down jackets of 2019.

 This review of the best down jackets is the culmination of years of experience using different down jackets in a variety of settings and scenarios.
 Down jackets are very activity specific and you’ll need to find the right one to suit your purposes.

 Quick Answers – The Best Jackets for Backpackers

 - Best Overall Down Jacket: Patagonia Down Sweater Hoodie

 - Best Women’s Down Jacket: Rab Microlight Alpine Jacket